 Walkie Stacker & Electric Pallet Jack Certificate

 Fast and effective training for operators of walk-behind forklifts.
-If you have a pallet jack, walkie stacker, straddle truck or any variation of pedestrian-operated forklift, your operators and business would benefit from our comprehensive online theory training.
+If you have a pallet jack, walkie stacker, jiffy, straddle truck or any variation of pedestrian-operated forklift, your operators and business would benefit from our comprehensive online theory training.

 This course will give your operators a competency certificate that meets your Health and Safety at Work Act 2015 requirements to provide training and induction.

-Use our online training for first time operators, and also as a refresher for operators needing their 3-yearly renewals.
+Use our online training for first-time operators, and also as a refresher for operators needing their 3-yearly renewals.

 The course covers: